-A: This is normally a problem when using an SSR with a high-impedance load, such as a neon lamp or a small solenoid.
+A: This is normally a problem when using an SSR with a highimpedance load, such as a neon lamp or a small solenoid.
 Loads like these often have relatively large initial currents, but relatively small "hold in" currents.
 The result is that the off-state leakage current through the relay (see previous section) is insufficient to cause the load to turn on to start with, but sufficient to keep it on, once started.
 The solution is to place a power resistor, sized for 8-10 times the rated maximum leakage current for the SSR in parallel with the load.
 Make sure that this resistor has a high enough power rating for the application.
 For example, for a 5 mA leakage current at 120 VAC, a resistor drawing 50 mA would be desirable.
 Using Ohm's Law, the resistor value becomes 2,400 ohms.
-This resistor should be used.
+This resistor will dissipate 6 watts, so a 7.5 or 10-watt size power resistor should be used.